sigsum/sigsum/named-policy.md

 Our aim for the `sigsum-generic-*` sequence of named policies is to be generally useful; we aim for a balance between all the three aspects above.
-The goal is to come up with a general purpose policies that can be useful for many Sigsum users.
+The goal is to come up with general purpose policies that can be useful for many Sigsum users.

 ## Procedure used to define policy